Queens Gardens, Brisbane: Heritage listing

 Queens Gardens was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Queens Gardens are important in demonstrating the evolution of Queensland's history, particularly in the evolution of the site from convict administration use to the centre of Anglicanism in Queensland to public park and focus for Queensland's most important government precinct.
 Queens Gardens also demonstrate the historic and governmental associations of the Queen Victoria and TJ Ryan statues.

 The place has potential to yield information that will contribute to an understanding of Queensland's history.

 The site is significant for its potential to reveal substrata evidence of building materials and artefacts from the 1820s, which could contribute to an understanding of the early European settlement of Queensland.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The present garden layout is important in demonstrating the principal characteristics of the work of influential landscape architect Harry Oakman, and is one of the most intact of his works surviving in Brisbane.

 The place is important because of its aesthetic significance.

-The gardens, together with the Queen Victoria and TJ Ryan statues, exhibit landscape and aesthetic qualities, and a townscape contribution as the integrating core of a remarkably fine group of public buildings, which are valued by the community.
+The gardens, together with the Queen Victoria and TJ Ryan statues, serve as the integrating core of a group of public buildings, and exhibit landscape and aesthetic qualities that are valued by the community.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 The site has a special association with the Anglican Church and its early history in Queensland.